JackChen890311/Papers/Ideas.md

 	- How about small world with large model?
 Can that achieve AGI?
 - Video generation (A lot of works have been done)
 - Music generation (Mainly on song lyrics)
+- There are large language models, are there large diffusion models?